momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

 - Received citations
 - Collaboration indicators

-Academic mobility, represented by the treatment variable *"MOBILE"*, distinguishes between researchers who have experienced academic mobility to other countries *(MOBILE = 1)* as the treatment group and those who have not *(mobile = 0)* as a control group.
+Academic mobility, represented by the treatment variable *"MOBILE"*, distinguishes between researchers who have experienced academic mobility to other countries *(MOBILE = 1)* as the treatment group and those who have not *(MOBILE = 0)* as a control group.
 The method aims to balance covariates such as *region, main field of study, international co-authorship, gender, age, and origin country GDP per capita* of the researchers between mobile and non-mobile researchers.
 By balancing covariates through 'propensity score matching', the method allows for a more accurate assessment of the impact of academic mobility on outcomes mentioned above via indicators:
 - CPP (citations per paper)
 - PPY (number of papers per year)
 - COPP (co-authors per paper).